-99 Does the employ vment cell motivat te the students to seek self-emplo vment?
-(1)
+99. Does the emp olovment cell l motivate t the students to seek self-e mployment? ((1)

-Yes No If yes, how many are self-employed (data may be limited to last 5 years)?
+Yes ☑No ☐ If yes, how many are self-employed (data may be limited to last 5 years)?

 The employment cell frequently motivate to seek self employment during and after their academic courses through their self-help activities in business firms, agri-business, small business, social entrepreneurship.
-According to the tracer study, 5 percent of the students have started self-employment by engaging in different business activities.
-(See Annex B 3.10: Tracer studies, 2010, 2015, 2017, 2018) 100.
-Does the institution have an Alumni Association?
-(0.5) Yes ☑ No ☐ If yes, indicate the activities of the Alumni Association.
+According to the tracer study, the number of students from undergraduate and graduate programs who opt for self employment are eighteen (18)

+100. Does the institution have an Alumni Association?
+(0.5)

+Yes ☑ No ☐ If yes, indicate the activities of the Alumni Association.

 The school has an Alumni Association lead by one of the faculty of School of Business as a coordinator of Alumni cell.
 The Alumni cell comprises of 5 students for this purposes.
-The Alumni constitution (bidhan) has been drafted and approved from Alumni meet.
-The Alumni association has been registered.
-The main activities carried out by the Alumni Association are as follows: • Social activities (blood donation program, community environmental awareness program) • Helps in placement of the students as well as internship opportunity for the students Provide feedback to the students (See Annex PVRR 4 (f): Alumni constitution; Annex B 6.2: Alumni committee meeting; Annex B 6.3: Alumni registration certificate) 101.
-How the policies and criteria of admission are made clear to prospective students?
-(0.5) The school provides information regarding the admission in different programs through mass media such as school and university websites, F.M., radio, local and regional newspapers along with the social media like facebook, twitter.
+The main activities carried out by the Alumni Association are as follows:

+- Social activities (blood donation program, community environmental awareness program) - Helps in placement of the students as well as internship opportunity for the students - Provide feedback to the students

+101. How the policies and criteria of admission are made clear to prospective students?
+(0.5)

+The school provides information regarding the admission in different programs through mass media such as University website, F.M., radio, local and regional newspapers along with the social media like facebook, twitter.
 The school notices, informal counseling from the administration and school prospectus are the other policies undertaken by the school to the prospective students.

-The prospectus and information brochure also disseminate the admission information.
-(See Annex B 6.5 : Admission notice; Annex B 2.3: Information brochure; Annex B 2.2: School Prospectus) 102.
-State the admission policy of the institution with regard to international students.
-(0.5) The campus adopts an admission policy to international students by providing relevant information and verifying their institution, mark sheets and certificates as per Pokhara University rules prior to admission.
-For the students of SAARC countries the applicable total fee is 1.5 times of the total fee of Nepalese students.
-The applicable total fee is 2 times of the total fee of Nepalese students for other international students (other than that of SAARC countries) 103.
-What are the support services given to international students?
-(0.5) International student service office ☐ Special accommodation ☐ Induction courses ☑ Socio-cultural activities ☑ Welfare program ☑ Policy clearance ☑ Visa Support☑ 104.
-What are the recreational / leisure time facilities available to students?
-(1) Indoor games ☑ Outdoor games ☑ Nature Clubs ☐ Debate Clubs ☐ Student Magazines ☐ Cultural Programs ☑ Audio Video facilities ☑ Any others : Educational Tour
+(See Annex 6.3 : Admission notice, Prospectus)

+102. State the admission policy of the institution with regard to international students.
+(0.5)